vegawidget/vegawidget/README.md

     dates and times in Vega(-Lite) work a little differently from R.
   - [Import into Other Packages](https://vegawidget.github.io/vegawidget/articles/import.html):
-    how import its functions into your package, then re-export them.
+    how to import vegawidget functions into your package, then re-export them.

 ## Integration with other packages